 This Dhaba Style Dal Fry is an authentic Indian recipe!
-Its not a regular dal and has some really bold flavors from tempering that complement its thick consistency.
-Its really easy to make and can be put together on a weekday under 30 minutes!
+It’s not a regular dal and has some really bold flavors from tempering that complement its thick consistency.
+It’s really easy to make and can be put together on a weekday under 30 minutes!

-For anyone who thinks Dal is boring, I’m going to change your mind today.
+For anyone who thinks dal is boring, I’m going to change your mind today.
 Just before I started writing this post, I posted a picture of the Dal on Instagram (are we friends yet?) and oh man!
-I was expecting a lot of meh’s but all I got was yay’s for this Dhaba Style Dal Fry.
+I was expecting a lot of meh’s but all I got were yay’s for this Dhaba Style Dal Fry.
 So now I’m thinking there are other people who might actually like dal.
 Hallelujah.